dfarrarGH/toxReviewer/README.md

 R package to analyze toxicological data in summary form.
 Data are assumed to be in the form of means and standard deviations (etc.) or numbers responding / numbers on test.

-Entry is convenient command-line but not GUI
+Data entry is convenient although command-based, not GUI-based.

 Example (Fisher's exact test) > fe("1/10;5/10")